Hello my crafty friends!!! In this post I will show you how to add a handy slip pocket to your favourite tote bag.

 Baste the pocket within 1.5 cm (5/8″) seam allowance.

 Once you’ve made the pockets, you can complete the Tote bag as per usual.
-There is also a video tutorial available now on my YouTube channel that walk you through each step, so check it out.
+There is also a video tutorial available now on my YouTube channel that walks you through each step, so check it out.

 Visit the shop to get the pattern and don’t forget to sign up to my newsletter if you want to be the first to hear exciting news and receive an exclusive discount!

-I would love to see what you make using my patterns so tag me on Instagram and join Allsewpetite – makers group on Facebook.
+I would love to see what you make using my patterns, so tag me on Instagram and join Allsewpetite – makers group on Facebook.